duncan-r/SHIP/_sources/fmp/unit.txt

 Unit specfic attributes
 #######################

-The docstrings within all of the AUnit classes in the datunits package contain class specific information about the head_data variables and row_data entries.
+You can find a summary of the main head_data keys, row_data keys, and other useful AUnit specific implementation details in the :ref:`unitdescriptions-top`, or have a look at the docstring in the API pages.